jansmolders86/mediacenterjs-windows/index.md

 Windows specific MediacenterJS files

-This repo contains Windows specific files that need to be unzipped in the root of mediacenterjs.
+This repo contains Windows specific files including the actual setup.exe and the innosetup script to compile the exe.